41y08h/fquery/README.md

 ### Query invalidation

-This technique can be used to manually mark the cached data as stale and potentially even re-fetch them.
+This technique can manually mark the cached data as stale and potentially even re-fetch them.
 This is especially useful when you know that the data has been changed. `QueryClient` (see [below](#queryclient)) has an `invalidateQueries()` method that allows you to do that. **You can make use of the `useQueryClient` hook to obtain the instance of `QueryClient`** that you passed with `QueryClientProvider`.

 ```dart
 final queryClient = useQueryClient();